NEED A SATURDAY APPOINTMENT?

 When Lipedema fat is left to grow indefinitely, it begins to physically compress the lymphatic vessels.
 This can lead to a secondary condition called Lipo-Lymphedema.
 Surgery acts as a preventative measure, "unburdening" the lymphatic system before permanent damage occurs.

-Weighing the Benefits of Lipedema Surgery
+Weighing the Benefits of Lipedema Reduction Surgery

 When you choose to treat Lipedema surgically with a specialist like Dr. Coeugniet, the benefits are measured in more than just centimeters.